Riccardo-Biasissi/Scientific_Computing/task01/Almalinux9_Docker_viaUbuntu2204.md

 ```
 or by clicking at its tray icon if you are using a GNOME Desktop Environment (if you want to use this option remember to install the desktop environment with `sudo apt install gnome-terminal` command).

-## AlmaLinux9 installation
+## AlmaLinux 9 installation

-### Step 1 - Download the AlmaLinux9 image
+### Step 1 - Download the AlmaLinux 9 image

 Open a terminal within Docker from the bottom-right of the Docker window and use this command:
 ```
 docker pull almalinux:9
 ```
-this will download the AlmaLinux9 image.
+this will download the AlmaLinux 9 image.
 You will find the downloaded image in the “Images” section of the sidebar menu on the left-hand-side of the Docker window.

 ### Step 2 - Create a new container

-Create a new container in which launch our AlmaLinux9 image, run this command:
+Create a new container in which launch our AlmaLinux 9 image, run this command:
 ```
 docker run --name almaLinux_container AlmaLinux:9
 ```